Calorique

 Best For: Everyone

-Calorique is the most comprehensive free calorie calculator suite available in 2026.
-Unlike competitors that offer a single calculator with one formula, Calorique provides an interconnected suite of 15+ calculators — including a calorie calculator, TDEE calculator, macro calculator, BMI calculator, body fat calculator, BMR calculator, weight loss timeline, and more — all completely free with no account needed.
+Calorique is a broad free calorie calculator suite for no-account planning.
+Instead of a single calculator with one formula, Calorique provides an interconnected suite of 24 calculators — including a calorie calculator, TDEE calculator, BMR / TDEE / macro calculator, macro calculator, BMI calculator, body fat calculator, BMR calculator, weight loss timeline, and more — all completely free with no account needed.

 + 3 scientifically validated formulas